Brad Schwartz, MD

-Huisken, a professor of biomedical engineering, directs the Morgridge Medical Engineering Theme and is a leader in light sheet microscopy.
+Huisken, a visiting professor of integrative biology, directs the Morgridge Medical Engineering Theme and is a leader in light sheet microscopy.

 Pagliarini, an associate professor of biochemistry and expert on mitochondria composition and function, directs the Morgridge Metabolism Theme.

 Thomson, the John D. MacArthur Professor in medicine and public health and pioneer in stem cell science, directs the Morgridge Regenerative Biology Theme.